 Charlie Brown once said, “There are three things in life that people like to stare at: a flowing stream, a crackling fire and a Zamboni clearing the ice.”

 For our money, Charlie Brown has never been more right.
-There is something oddly satisfying about watching a Zamboni machine work as it washes away all the rough edges, leaving behind a shining, shimmering new surface of ice.
+There is something so satisfying about watching a Zamboni ice resurfacing machine work as it washes away all the rough edges, leaving behind a shining, shimmering new surface of ice.
 If only erasing all of life’s rough patches was that easy.

 Frank Zamboni and the Iceland Skating Rink

-The history of the Zamboni machine begins roughly a century ago in, of all places, sunny Southern California.
+The history of the Zamboni machine begins in, of all places, sunny Southern California.
 In 1920, mechanic Frank J. Zamboni and his brother Lawrence moved to Los Angeles and began working at their older brother George’s auto repair shop.
-Soon after, Frank became trained as an electrician and opened the Service Electric Company with Lawrence.
+Soon after, Frank and Lawrence decided to open an electrical service business called Zamboni Electric.

 The company made refrigerator units for dairy producers and then got into the ice business, making the block ice used to transport food by rail.
 As refrigeration technology made this latter specialty obsolete, the brothers looked for new ways to use their ice expertise.
 Their solution was to build an ice rink to satisfy the growing interest in ice skating.

 Iceland Skating Rink opened to guests in 1940.
 At 20,000 square feet, it was one of the largest rinks in the country, capable of holding up to 800 skaters.
 That many pairs of skates cutting, scraping and chipping the ice left the rink’s surface in rough shape.
 At the time, the process of resurfacing an ice rink required several people and took more than an hour.
 Workers shaved the ice by driving over it with a tractor equipped with a scraper, then discarded the shavings, sprayed the surface with water and washed away the dirty water.